brandonzstride/kocaml-cubing/README.md

 **Summary**:

 Cubes are fully represented by coordinates and are reduced by symmetry classes.
+Computations on the coordinates are extremely fast.
 This means the foundation has been layed to begin working on the search part of the algorithm.

 ---